 - an orange collar marked “dangerous dog” worn at all times

-- proof of up to date rabies vaccinations
+- proof of up-to-date rabies vaccinations

 If the dog is found not to be dangerous, it will be returned to the owners.
-The owner is given 30 days to comply with the order of the Hearings Officer or the dog maybe euthanized.
+The owner is given 30 days to comply with the order of the Hearings Officer or the dog may be euthanized.

 Civil Actions for Dog Attacks

-Under Texas Law, a dog owner is not responsible for an attack by his dog unless it can be proven that he was aware of the dog’s vicious propensity.
+Under Texas law, a dog owner is not responsible for an attack by his dog unless it can be proven that he was aware of the dog’s vicious propensity.
 That is, you must show the dog owner knew or should have known of his dog’s vicious nature.
-Having a dog declared a dangerous dog puts the owner on notice that he has such a dog and puts him or her in the position that he cannot claim lack of knowledge of the dog’s vicious nature.
+Having a dog declared as a dangerous dog puts the owner on notice that he has such a dog and puts him or her in the position that he cannot claim a lack of knowledge of the dog’s vicious nature.